realtobi999/GO_BankDemoAPI/readme.md

 - Hexagonal architecture promotes a modular and flexible design, making it easier to adapt to changing requirements, swap out components, and maintain the codebase over time.

 Overall, hexagonal architecture in Go fosters clean, modular, and testable code by focusing on separation of concerns and abstraction of external dependencies.

+## Notes

+In this project i have learned how to implement GO's hexagonal architecture, which is best suited for API's.
+I've learned how to create database queries and how to serialize and validate data.
+I've learned how to write tests, implement authetication middleware, logging middleware and CORS.

 ## Api Endpoints